elizabethdaly/data-analysis-project/README.md

 3. The most frequently-occurring party size is 2 (156 of the total), followed by 3 (38), and 4 (37).
 There are only a handful of observations related to party sizes of 1, 5, and 6.
 4. The data set only contains information about dinner on Saturday (87 out of 244) and Sunday (76).
 There is one dinner observation on Thursday, the rest are lunch (61).
 Friday has lunch and dinner recorded, but overall numbers are small (19 in total).
 5. The highest average tip (as a fraction of total bill) is left at lunch on Fridays.
+6. The lowest average tip (as a fraction of total bill) is left at dinner on Saturdays.

 The following plots summarize this information.
+So far it looks like the best time to be waiter in this restaurant is at lunch on Fridays.

 ![barSmokerSex](images/barSmokerSex.png)